krowvin/dokurestapi/README.md

 **Login**
 The Login class handles the login process and session management.

-* `Login(username, password)`: Initializes the login class with the given credentials.
+* `Login(username, password, domain)`: Initializes the login class with the given credentials.
 * `login(username=None, password=None)`: Logs in to DokuWiki.
 You can override the username and password.
 * `logout()`: Logs out from DokuWiki and allows you to login as another user in the same script run
 * `is_logged_in()`: Returns True if logged in, False otherwise.